Logo

 )

-extract data from a request that was added previously by a parent module
+Retrieves data that was previously added to the request, usually by a parent module.

 Parameters: